 We’re seeking to have an outsized impact on workplace productivity - to help every professional team around the world save time when planning their projects.
 We exist in a competitive category, against extremely well-funded teams, that are far greater in team size.
 To succeed, we believe in seeking a high density of talent and setting a high standard of excellence in how we work.

-We’ve been a fully-remote company for 12 years.
+We’ve been a fully-remote company for over 10 years.
 A decentralized working environment, by nature, places greater emphasis on the quality of your output, versus effort or time spent.
 We reward A+ quality output, not A+ effort and B quality work.

 I liken our culture to that of a sporting team, not a family.
 We’re motivated by our contribution to the team’s success, the opportunity to play with the best, and to be the best in our individual roles.
 Sporting teams are measured by their results, striving for more wins than losses.